-Once pulmonary hypertension is suspected, echocardiogram is usually the first test performed to estimate the pulmonary arterial pressures.
-An echocardiogram uses sound waves to take pictures of your heart to see how well it is beating and pumping blood.
-It also estimates how high the pressures are in the lungs.
+If they suspect pulmonary hypertension, they usually order an echocardiogram, or echo.
+An echocardiogram uses sound waves to create images of the heart to see how well it is beating and pumping blood.
+It also helps evaluate blood pressure in the lung arteries.

-Other tests that are useful in the evaluation of pulmonary hypertension include:
+Other tests that are useful in confirming a diagnosis of pulmonary hypertension include:

-- Chest X-ray to evaluate for lung disease
+- Chest X-ray to rule out other causes for symptoms

-- VQ scan to evaluate for chronic blood clots (preferred over CT angiogram)
+- Ventilation/perfusion (VQ) scan to check for chronic blood clots

-If your tests indicate significant pulmonary hypertension, we will recommend you undergo a right heart catheterization to confirm the diagnosis.
-During this test, a thin tube (catheter) is inserted in the neck or groin.
-The catheter is then used to measure the blood pressure in the lungs and heart and to measure how much blood the heart is pumping.
-Based on these results, a treatment plan can usually be identified.
+If tests indicate pulmonary hypertension, our specialists recommend patients undergo a right heart catheterization to confirm the diagnosis.
+During this test, a thin tube (catheter) is inserted into a small incision in the neck or groin.
+The doctor uses the catheter to measure blood pressure in the lungs and heart, and measure how much blood the heart is pumping.

-Some patients will need to undergo other tests, based on their history or the results of the initial evaluation.
-These may include:
+Some patients might need to undergo other tests, based on their history or the results of the initial evaluation.
+These can include:

 - Pulmonary angiography to look for chronic blood clots

-The right treatment depends on which type of pulmonary hypertension you have.
+Based on each patient’s test results, our team of specialists works together to develop a personalized treatment plan.
 Some conditions are best treated by focusing on the underlying condition, while others require pulmonary hypertension-specific treatment.

 Center of Comprehensive Care

-Being a PHCC patient ensures that your health is managed by highly trained and specialized physicians and allied health professionals who have demonstrated a dedication to both the proper clinical management and the larger pulmonary hypertension scientific community.
+At the PHCC, each patient’s health is managed by highly trained, specialized physicians, and allied health professionals dedicated to the proper clinical management and the larger pulmonary hypertension scientific community.
 The accreditation also signifies that UT Southwestern has met the rigorous standards of PHCC criteria.

-- Patients will receive comprehensive pulmonary hypertension care at Centers with expertise in this area
+- Patients receive comprehensive pulmonary hypertension care at centers with expertise in this area.

 Showing 7 locations